Politics of Pakistan: Political neutrality of Military

 In an interview with Dawn, political analyst Dr. Rasul Bakhsh Rais described the Shehbaz Sharif administration as the third iteration of a "hybrid regime" following the ouster of Imran Khan.
-He argued that, unlike past military-led governments under General Zia-ul-Haq and General Pervez Musharraf—which formed political fronts by fragmenting major parties—this model involves the Pakistan Muslim League-Nawaz (PML-N) and Pakistan Peoples Party (PPP) voluntarily serving as a political façade for the military establishment.
-According to Dr. Rais, this cooperation was driven by the parties’ desire to have corruption cases dismissed and to retain political relevance amid the growing popularity of Pakistan Tehreek-e-Insaf (PTI).
+He argued that, unlike past military-led governments under General Zia-ul-Haq and General Pervez Musharraf which formed political fronts by fragmenting major parties, this model involves the Pakistan Muslim League-Nawaz (PML-N) and Pakistan Peoples Party (PPP) voluntarily serving as a political façade for the military establishment.
+According to Dr. Rais, this cooperation was driven by the parties' desire to have corruption cases dismissed and to retain political relevance amid the growing popularity of Pakistan Tehreek-e-Insaf (PTI).
 He further stated that the establishment, by facilitating electoral victories for the PML-N and PPP, had effectively reduced them to "appendages" within the broader hybrid framework.

+Ayesha Siddiqa has argued that Pakistan is not just a hybrid regime but a case of "constitutional militarism," sanctioned by a parliament that has legislated away its own relevance.

 Article 243 has been a contentious issue as well.
 Since Zia-ul Haq's presidency, Pakistan’s Constitution has seen shifts in military control.
 In 1985, Zia, as president, introduced the Revival of the Constitution Order, giving the president supreme command and the power to appoint military chiefs, sidelining the prime minister.
 The 13th Amendment in 1997 restored the prime minister’s authority over appointments, but the 17th Amendment in 2003, under General Pervez Musharraf, gave the president more control.
 The 18th Amendment in 2010 once again made military appointments subject to the prime minister’s advice.

 The 27th Constitutional Amendment Bill, introduced in Pakistan’s Senate in November 2025, proposed major changes to the military leadership structure by amending Article 243.
-It abolished the post of Chairman Joint Chiefs of Staff Committee and established the Chief of Army Staff as the constitutionally recognized Chief of Defence Forces.
+It abolished the post of Chairman Joint Chiefs of Staff Committee and established the Chief of Army Staff as the constitutionally recognised Chief of Defence Forces.
 The bill also proposed granting life-long constitutional protection, privileges, and immunities to five-star ranked officials such as the Field Marshal Asim Munir, who himself would be subject to a lifetime immunity.
 Critics argued that it risked further consolidating military authority and diminishing civilian oversight, potentially upsetting the balance of civil-military relations.
 The bill was passed on 12 November.
-Opposition politicians, judges, and experts criticized the 27th Amendment as a sign of democratic decline and increased military dominance, with analyst Shuja Nawaz describing Pakistan’s civil-military system as a "hybrid system" that is "a misalliance and destined to the same fate as most unequal marriages."
+Opposition politicians, judges, and experts criticised the 27th Amendment as a sign of democratic decline and increased military dominance, with analyst Shuja Nawaz describing Pakistan’s civil-military system as a "hybrid system" that is "a misalliance and destined to the same fate as most unequal marriages."